Skip to main content

 Houston Texans wide receiver Nico Collins scores during the first half of an NFL football game against the Chicago Bears Sunday, Sept.
 15, 2024, in Houston.
 (AP Photo/Eric Gay) (Eric Gay, Copyright 2024 The Associated Press.
 All rights reserved.)

-Collins leads the Texans and the entire NFL with 338 receiving yards on 18 catches with one touchdown heading into the fourth game of the regular season.
+Collins leads the Texans and the entire AFC with 338 receiving yards on 18 catches with one touchdown heading into the fourth game of the regular season.

 Recommended Videos

 Collins was limited in practice Thursday and added to the injury report with a hamstring injury.
-Collins is trending toward playing Sunday, barring any setbacks, per league sources.
+The fourth-year receiver is expected to play Sunday, barring any setbacks, per league sources.
+He has no designation on the injury report after being upgraded to full participation Friday.

 “Oh, absolutely,” Collins said when asked if he’s going to play against Jacksonville.
 “I’m feeling great.
 No better feeling: division game in front of your home crowd, home field advantage Excited to go out there and spit it with the boys.
 An opportunity, new juice, let’s get our swag back.
 I’m happy for this matchup.”